 Our muscular dystrophy programs are certified and approved by the Muscular Dystrophy Association (MDA).
 With access to the most advanced technologies, therapies and medications for muscular dystrophy available, your child will receive comprehensive care delivered by compassionate Nemours doctors, nurses and therapists who treat every child as they would their own.

 Nemours muscular dystrophy treatment programs use a coordinated approach to help the best ways to treat your child’s individual condition.

 - orthopedics (bones and joints)

 - physical and occupational therapy (improving muscle performance and motor skills)

 - nutrition (help for kids with trouble eating)

 - psychology (behavioral and mental health)

-Together, we work as a team to give your child the best possible care and quality of life.
+Together, we work as a team to give every child with muscular dystrophy the best possible care and quality of life.